The secret of longevity is revealed. It's all about gene expression, and here's how you can influence it

 What's the bottom line?

-Thus, the network of pluripotency and its relation to“good” lifespan genes turned out to be “an important discovery for understanding how longevity develops,” Andrey Seluanov concludes.
-Also, the new work will help in the development of progressive methods of combating aging.
-It is planned that they will activate key genes for long lifespan.
-In addition, the medicine of the future will focus on reducing the expression of negative genes that reduce life expectancy.
+Thus, the pluripotency network and its connectionswith “good” lifespan genes turned out to be “an important discovery for understanding how longevity develops,” concludes Andrei Seluanov.
+The new work will also help in the development of advanced anti-aging methods.
+It is planned that they will activate key genes for long life expectancy.
+Additionally, future medicine will focus on reducing the expression of negative genes that shorten lifespan.

 Read more